Sorakri/Sorakri.github.io/README.md

 	var player = new Twitch.Player("SamplePlayerDivID2", options);
 	player.setVolume(0.5);
 </script>

+I would actually embed this, but Github's template webpages removes scripts.
 ```

-#That's all Folks!
+# That's all Folks!

 You now have the code to search for a channel, to look through a channels videos, and are able to embed the videos you find.
+[Here](https://jsfiddle.net/Sorakri/s93tf5s1/) is the JSFiddle for the channel search, and [Here](https://jsfiddle.net/Sorakri/ke62qk14/) is the JSFiddle for the video list from channel 26610234.